Causal-DRF: Conditional Kernel Treatment Effect Estimation using Distributional Random Forest: Theoretical Development

 where expectation is taken over the training data as well as $\Xbf$.

+\begin{remark} Theorem \ref{thm: asymptoticnormality} is similar to Theorem 6 in \cite{näf2023confidence}, but the new tree construction includes several additional technical challenges.
+In particular, the key to proving Theorem \ref{thm: asymptoticnormality} is to control the ratio of variances of the first order approximation (Theorem \ref{thm:varianceassumption}), which is now more difficult with $W_i$ involved.
+We refer to Remark \ref{rmk:Difficulty} and to Theorem \ref{thm:varianceassumption} for more details. \end{remark}

-We now formalize the half-sampling approach for approximate the sampling distribution of $\xi_n$ introduced in Section \ref{sec:DRF-recall}.
-Consider the infinite Causal-DRF $\htaukHS$ using only the samples in $\HS$ where $\HS$ is sampled as described in Section \ref{sec:DRF-recall}.
+Unfortunately, the convergence in \eqref{eq:asymptoticnormality} is of limited use in practice, as one would also need to estimate self-adjoint HS operator.
+Instead, we follow a resampling approach as motivated by~\citet{athey2019generalized, näf2023confidence} to approximate the sampling distribution of $\xi_n(\xbf)$.
+Consider the infinite Causal-DRF $\htaukHS$, constructed using only the samples in $\HS$, where $\HS$ was sampled as described in Section \ref{sec:DRF-recall}.
 Under such a sampling scheme, randomness in $\htaukHS$ can be decomposed into randomness in the data and from random assignment to $\HS$.
 Thus, conditional on the data, we show that

-converges to the same (Gaussian) variable as $\xi_n$ \eqref{eq:asymptoticnormality}.
-With this result in hand, we can randomly sample $\HS$ and use the empirical distribution of $\xi_n^{\HS}$ to approximate the asymptotic distribution of $\xi_n$.
-Formalizing this result requires extending standard bootstrap arguments (\citet{kosorok2008introduction}).
+converges to the same (Gaussian) variable as $\xi_n(\xbf)$ \eqref{eq:asymptoticnormality}.
+With this result in hand, we can randomly sample $\HS$ and use the empirical distribution of $\xi_n^{\HS}(\xbf)$ to approximate the asymptotic distribution of $\xi_n(\xbf)$.
+Formalizing this result requires extending standard bootstrap arguments \citep{B2, kosorok2008introduction}.
 Specifically, Theorem~\ref{thm: asymptoticnormalityhalfsampling} shows that

 where $\xrightarrow[W]{D}$ denotes ``conditional convergence in distribution", characterized by the condition